ABergman7/ABergman7.github.io/HW3/Index.md

         return element;
     }
  ```
  Let's start with the the name of the method.
-In C#'s naming conventions we have, it is important for programmers to name their methods,  Classes, Interface's with captal letters.
-As stated from our naming conventions guide it states "This distinguishes type names from methods"
+In C#'s naming conventions it is important for programmers to name their methods,  Classes, and Interface's with captal letters.
+As stated from our naming conventions guide, "This distinguishes type names from methods"

-Now let's take a look at the exceptions, Java and C# have differently used Exceptions in this case Java is throwing a NullPointerException, whereas C# is throwing a NullReferenceException.
+ Now let's take a look at the exceptions, Java and C# have differently used Exceptions, in this case Java is throwing a NullPointerException, whereas C# is throwing a NullReferenceException.

  Since we are talking about exceptions, lets take a look at the custum exception classes:
 ### Java
 ```java
 public class QueueUnderflowException extends RuntimeException